mslinn/jekyll_pre/README.md

 After checking out the repo, run `bin/setup` to install dependencies.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+## Test
+A test website is provided in the `demo` directory.
+ 1. Set breakpoints.

+ 2. Initiate a debug session from the command line:
+    ```shell
+    $ bin/attach demo
+    ```

+  3. Once the `Fast Debugger` signon appears, launch the Visual Studio Code launch configuration called `Attach rdebug-ide`.

+  4. View the generated website at [`http://localhost:4444`](http://localhost:4444)

 ### Build and Install Locally